hexbatch/apple-core/v1/docs/layers/e-organization-layers/pools.md

 The expired stubs can be regenerated for further use without any attached contract, they are already paid for.

-## Reservations

-Stubs help give out tokens to people who are not users yet on this instance.
-One way to do this is to use the networks, and any stub assigned to a leaf on that network will be converted to tokens for that user when they sign up and that subnetwork is given to them.

-The user gets the tokens in the reservation.

 ## Sub Pools